zama-ai/concrete-ml/docs/advanced-topics/compilation.md

 ## Compilation to FHE

-Concrete ML implements model inference using Concrete-Python as a backend.
-In order to execute in FHE, a numerical program written in Concrete-Python needs to be compiled.
-This functionality is [described here](https://docs.zama.ai/concrete-numpy/getting-started/quick_start), and Concrete ML hides away most of the complexity of this step, completing the entire compilation process itself.
+Concrete ML implements model inference using Concrete as a backend.
+In order to execute in FHE, a numerical program written in Concrete needs to be compiled.
+This functionality is [described here](https://docs.zama.ai/concrete/getting-started/quick_start), and Concrete ML hides away most of the complexity of this step, completing the entire compilation process itself.

-From the perspective of the Concrete ML user, the compilation process performed by Concrete-Python can be broken up into 3 steps:
+From the perspective of the Concrete ML user, the compilation process performed by Concrete can be broken up into 3 steps:

-1. tracing the NumPy program and creating a Concrete-Python op-graph
+1. tracing the NumPy program and creating a Concrete op-graph
 1. checking the op-graph for FHE compatability
 1. producing machine code for the op-graph (this step automatically determines cryptographic parameters)